SEX THERAPY BY A CLINICALLY ACCREDITED SEX THERAPIST AND RELATIONSHIP / COUPLE COUNSELLOR IN BRISBANE

 Jocelyn Klug is an Accredited Clinical Psychosexual Therapist Member of the Society of Australian Sexologists Ltd (SAS), and a Clinical Member of the Australian Association of Family Therapists (AAFT).
 Jocelyn adheres to both Society’s Code of Ethics and Practice.

-Jocelyn is a recognised leader in the field of Clinical Sexology in Australia, she is past chair of the Society of Australian Sexologists Ltd 2012-2014 and was formerly Queensland's state branch president from 2008-2013 and Vice President of the Australian Society of Sex Educators, Researchers and Therapists National 2009-2012.
-She was also the Australian representative for the Asia Oceania Federation of Sexology.
+Jocelyn is a recognised leader in the field of Clinical Sexology in Australia, she is past chair of the Society of Australian Sexologists Ltd 2012-2014, was formerly Queensland's state branch president from 2008-2013 and Vice President of the Australian Society of Sex Educators, Researchers and Therapists National 2009-2012.
+She was an Australian representative for the Asia Oceania Federation of Sexology.

-Jocelyn is regularly invited to speak at events held by other professional bodies, community organisations and is involved in the education of fellow health professionals.
+Jocelyn is regularly invited to speak at events held nationally and internationally to both professional and community organisations and is involved in education of fellow health professionals.

 Sexual pleasure is a basic human right.
 No matter a person's sexual identity or gender identity, every one should have access to factual evidence-based sexuality education that fosters sexual confidence and helps achieve positive change in regards to sexual issues.